4.8

 Is there any parking place near the Colosseum?

-However, there are only a few paid parking spaces and garages available nearby.
+Colosseum has limited parking and there are only a few paid parking spaces and garages available nearby.

 Can we ride a bike to the Colosseum?